 It is important to note that not all topic areas for returning to a safe workplace within the framework are created equally.
-Some topic areas have clearer, more widely-accepted guidance available, while others are more complex in scope or require information or solutions not yet available.
+Some topic areas have clearer, more widely-accepted guidance available, while others are more complex in scope or require information or solutions that are more costly or challenging to implement.
 Although much of the guidance presented in this document has universal applicability, regional or local public policy may constrain wholesale implementation across all sites of an organization.

-Examples of areas of clarity include guidance around physical distancing, need for widespread testing and contact tracing, and usage of face coverings and other personal protective equipment.
-Examples of areas of challenge include supply and authenticity of personal protective equipment and cleaning supplies, infrastructure and capacity for regular testing and certain medical aspects related to the pandemic itself (e.g. disinfection, immunity, etc.).
+Examples of areas of clarity include guidance around employers implementing formal vaccine policies, risk of transmission through ventilation systems, and when to roll back control measures such as PPE and social distancing as workers get vaccinated and community-spread decreases.
+Examples of areas of challenge include infrastructure and capacity for regular testing and certain medical aspects related to the pandemic itself (e.g. vaccine hesitancy, herd immunity, etc.).
 Although the SAFER Framework does not yet address which topic areas are more established in terms of accepted guidance and which areas are still awaiting further clarity, the SAFER Task Force is expected to discuss and act on these issues as appropriate.